 And then it is foldable

-Not a small detail, the micro-LED can be made up of single panels, even small ones, which are put together without showing any sign of joining.
-For this reason, in a middle way between the accordion and the roller shutter, C SEED N1 opens and closes to change shape and function as often as needed.
+A not insignificant detail is that the micro-LED can be made up of individuals panels, even small ones, that fit together without showing any sign of a joint.
+For this reason, somewhere between an accordion and a roller shutter, C SEED N1 opens and closes to change shape and function whenever needed.

 It can be, as mentioned, a metal sculpture.
 A vertical display.
 A ti of different sizes.
-It doesn't matter: it's still 4K in all its dimensions, and it even rotates 180 degrees depending on the size it takes.
-Responsiveness in all respects.
-See it in action in this video:
+It doesn't matter: it's still 4K in all its dimensions, and it also rotates 180 degrees depending on the size it takes.
+Responsiveness in every way.
+Watch it in action in this video:

 A sculpture that creates culture

-Even in materials C SEED N1 wants to set a standard: the foldable TV is made of aerospace aluminum.
-The perfect material both for its aesthetic characteristics (its impeccable finish in the sculpture version) and the strength and lightness necessary for its operation.
+Even in materials C SEED N1 wants to set a standard: the TV folding is made in aerospace aluminum.
+The perfect material both for its aesthetic characteristics (its impeccable finish in sculpture version) and the strength and lightness necessary for its operation.

 I find it a beautiful piece of industrial design.
 And it reminds me of that kind of self-propelled robot from Nolan's “Interstellar”.
 Not to you?

-The sheikhs who buy it (I can't think of another target) will be able to say that they have had one of the first examples of TV with a technology that, I am sure, will depopulate in homes all over the world a few years from now.
+The sheiks who will buy it (I can't think of another target) will be able to say that they have had one of the first examples of a TV with a technology that, I am sure, will be popular in homes of the entire world in a few years.

 Maybe less foldable and more "normal", but certainly huge and flexible, everywhere.
 Wait and (it should be said) you will see :)